Z-Dip: a standardized measure for data modality assessment: Background

+that is, the smallest Kolmogorov–Smirnov distance between the empirical distribution function and the class of unimodal CDFs.

+Hartigan and Hartigan showed that this quantity can be computed efficiently by exploiting the shape constraints implied by unimodality.
+In particular, the algorithm constructs two envelopes around the Empirical Cumulative Distribution Function (ECDF): the greatest convex minorant (GCM), defined as the largest convex function lying below $F_N$, and the least concave majorant (LCM), defined as the smallest concave function lying above $F_N$.
+These envelopes define candidate unimodal CDFs by joining segments where the slopes satisfy the compatibility condition

+The Dip statistic corresponds to the maximum vertical distance between the ECDF and the closest admissible unimodal CDF obtained through this construction.
+In more intuitive terms, the Dip statistic quantifies the smallest perturbation required to transform the empirical distribution into one that satisfies the unimodality constraint, where larger values therefore indicate stronger departures from unimodality.
+To assess statistical significance, the observed Dip value is compared to its sampling distribution under the null hypothesis of unimodality.
+Hartigan and Hartigan proposed using the uniform distribution on $[0,1]$ as a reference null, as it represents a least-favorable unimodal distribution.
+In practice, significance can be evaluated either through Monte Carlo simulation, by generating samples of size $N$ from a uniform distribution and computing their Dip statistics, or by consulting tabulated critical values provided in \cite{10.1214/aos/1176346577}.
+If the observed Dip exceeds the corresponding critical value, unimodality is rejected.

-The sampling distribution of the Dip under the null hypothesis is obtained by simulation from the uniform distribution on $[0, 1]$, which represents the boundary case of a unimodal distribution.
-Hartigan and Hartigan provided tabulated critical values for a range of sample sizes, allowing the test to be implemented via lookup or resimulation.
-A key strength of the Dip Test lies in its simplicity: it is fully nonparametric and requires no user-specified parameters, bandwidths, or smoothing assumptions.
-Unlike kernel- or mixture-based methods, the Dip Test can be applied “out of the box,” with no tuning or model selection.
-This property has contributed to its wide adoption, as researchers can directly apply it to empirical data without additional calibration or subjective choices.
-Thanks to its aforementioned simplicity and robustness, since its introduction, the Dip Test has been widely adopted across fields \citep{freeman2013assessing, flamino2023political, loru2024sets, di2025quantifying}.
+A key strength of the Dip Test lies in its simplicity: it is fully nonparametric and requires no user-specified smoothing parameters or model assumptions.
+Unlike kernel-based or mixture-based methods, it can be applied directly to empirical data without tuning or model selection, which has contributed to its wide adoption across many fields.

-\subsection{Limitations of the Classical Dip Test}
+\subsection{Limitations of the classical Dip Test}

 Despite its merits, the classical Dip Test presents several practical and conceptual limitations that hinder its interpretability and use in large-scale applications.